Argumentation-LLC/howto/main_menu.md

 Lets you send an email to Argumentation’s administrators.
 Use this function to ask us questions, report problems, or make suggestions.

+## How To
+Clicking "How To" takes you to this site (the one you're reading right now).
+It contains explanations of all of Argumentation.io's features.

+## Textbook
+If you're subscribed to Argumentation.io, you can download a textbook, in PDF format, called *With Good Reason: An Introduction to Critical Thinking and Argument Mapping*, from the Main Menu.
+You can find more information about *With Good Reason* [here](https://sites.google.com/view/jonathanreidsurovell/with-good-reason?authuser=0).

 ## Subscribe

 Lets you choose a subscription plan for Argumentation.
 You need to be subscribed to save your maps.